metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 [Table of Contents](#table-of-contents)

-## Does this firewall project give me the right (or better) protection
+## Does this firewall project give me the right protection

 Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall part of protection.